mendix/docs/content/en/docs/appstore/app-services/intelligent-document-service.md

 ### 4.2 Editing a Published Document Model {#editing-model}

-Sometimes you may want to add or remove fields from your published model.
+Sometimes you may want to add or remove fields from a published model.
 Then you can edit the published model.
-You can first make a copy of the published model, and then edit the copy by adding newer fields (text, table) or removing  previously marked fields.
+You can first make a copy of the published model, and then edit the new model by adding new markers or removing previously made markers.
+Finally, you can publish your new model.

 Perform the following steps: